r-swift/Group-4-Project-1/README.md

 * Slide Deck

 # Overview
-We are an investment firm and many of our younger, Millenial and Gen Z investors have become increasingly interested is companies and their ESG score.
+We are an investment firm and many of our younger, Millenial and Gen Z investors, have become increasingly interested is companies and their ESG score.
 We have recieved several enquireies from our clients all centered around one question.

 Can I use a companies ESG rating to determine whether or not I should invest in a company?